For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 5.1 Te Pou will pay the grant to the Recipient on these Terms and those set out in the Successful Application.

-5.2 Te Pou will arrange payment of the grant to the Recipient either upon receipt of a suitable tax invoice on the Recipient’s letterhead and receipt of the bank details of the Recipient, or the grant will be paid directly to the Recipient on confirmation of the Recipients bank details, depending on the type of grant
+5.2 Te Pou will arrange payment of the grant to the Recipient either upon receipt of a suitable tax invoice on the Recipient’s letterhead and receipt of the bank details of the Recipient, or the grant will be paid directly to the Recipient on confirmation of the Recipient’s bank details, depending on the type of grant.

-5.3Where an invoice is required it must include the purchase order number, as advised by Te Pou, and be submitted electronically through the Grants Portal.
-Approved invoices will be paid within 14 days of receipt.
+5.3 Where an invoice is required it must include the purchase order number, as advised by Te Pou, and be submitted electronically through the Grants Portal.
+Approved invoices will be paid by the 20th of the following month.

 5.4 As the payment is a grant the amount paid by Te Pou to the Recipient is inclusive of GST.
 GST and income tax obligations are the responsibility of the Recipient.